Unekwu001/theo_multitracks.com-dotNet/README.md

 To get started:
 - Clone the repo locally
 - Open the solution in Visual Studio	and Run **"Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r"** from the Package Manager Console
--  There are 2 API Projects.
+-  There are 3 API Projects.
 Feel free to test any.
-However, **API using EntityFramework is recommended**.
+However, **API using Dapper or EntityFramework is recommended**.

 -  **Web Project Instruction**
 -  To test Web project,
 -  Simply use this format: **"localhost/artistDetails.aspx?artistID=2"**.
 This will automatically generate a details page for the artist with ID of 2.
 -  **PLEASE NOTE** - There is no Need to change connection string.

+**API_using_Dapper**
+-  To test API_using_Dapper, change the startup project to "API_using_Dapper" then run the project.

   **API_using_EntityFramework**
 -  To test API_using_Entity framework, change to startup project and run.